 Unfortunately, there is always a chance that your hormone levels will start to become unbalanced again and your breasts will return.
-Fortunately, you can have the surgery again years down the road with no added risk.
+Fortunately, you can have the male breast reduction surgery again years down the road with no added risk.

 One of the most important factors in keeping your new shape is a healthy lifestyle.
 This means avoiding large quantities of alcohol and illegal and legal drugs as well as eating a healthy diet and maintaining a healthy weight, particularly if you are prone to gynecomastia.

 Do You Need a Male Breast Reduction?

 If you suffer from gynecomastia, then male breast reduction surgery can help improve both your confidence and your self-esteem as well as alleviate some more unpleasant symptoms of this condition.
 Body image is an important factor in determining how confident you feel.
 This surgery can help you feel better about yourself and your body.

 How to get rid of gynecomastia?
 If you suffer from gynecomastia, a male breast reduction may be the answer.
 You do not have to live with the stigma of unwanted breasts.
 The best way to find out if a reduction is right for you is to consult one of our board-certified cosmetic surgeons about your treatment options.
 We at Nuance Cosmetic Surgery in Folsom, CA want to help you be your best self.
 Contact us today to look better, feel better, and regain your confidence.